Skip to main content

 Small estate affidavit

-A program to help you transfer someone's personal property worth up to $100,000 after their death.
+This Easy Form helps you make forms to transfer someone's personal property worth up to $150,000 after their death.

 Easy Form